pinholeye/TheMiners/README.md

 4. The Hamburg data set <br>
 The second data set was downloaded with the following link: https://www.statistik-nord.de/wahlen/wahlen-in-hamburg/bundestagswahlen/2017

-4. The Köln data set <br>
+5. The Köln data set <br>
+The first prediction data set was downloaded with the following link: https://offenedaten-koeln.de/dataset/bundestagswahl-2017-koeln

+6. The  data set <br>
-The second data set was downloaded with the following link: https://offenedaten-koeln.de/dataset/bundestagswahl-2017-koeln
+The second prediction data set was downloaded with the following link:

 For the Clustering the following dataset were used: <br>